 In the Hawaiian language the word kikowaena means “center of the circle.”
 The circle of SOEST reaches far and wide: to our university, our community, our Hawai‘i, our world.

 Please join us in supporting undergraduate education through the Kikowaena Scholarship Campaign as together we establish an undergraduate student scholarship endowment within SOEST, and use that endowment to recruit and retain talented students within our degree programs.
-The Kikowaena Campaign is designed to start with the stewards of our impressive School: the faculty, researchers, staff, alumni, and friends of SOEST.
+Our mission to provide a world-class education, contribute to a high-tech economy in the State and Nation, and promote sustainable use of the environment begins with our students—their success drives so much of what we do forward.

 For the latest on seminars, recent grants, thesis & dissertation defenses, and lectures and events open to the public, please see the weekly SOEST Bulletin.